 Tests That Don't Use EL Supports

-Supports aren't available for weekend SAT administrations, SAT Subject Tests®, or the PSAT/NMSQT.
+Supports aren't available for weekend SAT administrations or the PSAT/NMSQT.

-Does my school need a contract with the College Board to use EL supports?
+Does my school need a contract with College Board to use EL supports?

 Which languages are covered by EL supports?

-Translated directions are available in the following languages: Spanish, Albanian, Arabic, Bengali, Gujarati, Portuguese, Polish, Chinese, Haitian-Creole, Hindi, Russian, Urdu, and Vietnamese.
+Translated directions are available in the following languages: Albanian, Arabic, Bengali, Chinese, French, Gujarati, Haitian-Creole, Hindi, Navajo, Portuguese, Polish, Russian, Spanish, Urdu, and Vietnamese.

-Our word-to-word glossaries list includes over 100 languages.
+Our word-to-word dictionaries list includes over 100 languages.

 How do schools submit requests for EL students who also have disabilities?

 All requests can be made via SSD Online.
 EL supports should only be requested if they’re above and beyond what a student is already using as part of an accommodation for disabilities.
-For example, if a student is already approved for 50% extended time in Reading as part of an SSD accommodation, they don’t need to be identified again in SSD Online.
+For example, if a student is already approved for time and one-half (+50%) in Reading as part of an SSD accommodation, they don’t need to be identified again in SSD Online.

 Do schools need parental consent?

-If a school doesn’t have documentation of parental approval through other processes (IEP, 504 Plan, EL classification, etc.), it can use the consent form provided in the EL Supports tool on SSD Online.
-The school should maintain the form with the student’s records.
-It doesn’t need to be sent to the College Board.
+Schools that don't have documentation of parental approval through other processes (IEP, 504 Plan, EL classification, etc.) can use the consent form provided in the EL Supports tool on SSD Online.
+These schools should maintain the form with the student’s records.
+It doesn’t need to be sent to College Board.